prei007/formative-assessment/README.md

 ### Learner model update
+*Note:* This is functional, but not part of the web app yet.
+The model output goes to the console at the moment.

 Using the score returned by chatGPT, the priors in the Learner Model get updated.
 For this, the program scans the teacher question for a concept matching a node in the Learner Model and then updates this and the connected nodes in the model.
-In the example above, this would the relation `SolarEnergy —> Evaporation`.
+In the example above, this would be the relation `SolarEnergy —> Evaporation`.
 The likelihood that Evaporation is understood by the student is updated based on the conditional probabilities provided when setting up the Learner Model.

 <img src="media/shiny-ui-2.png" alt="Sample Image" width="600"/>

+### Software used

+* RStudio as the development environment
+* R and the packages
+    * bnlearn - for Bayesian Network modelling
+    * openai - for communicating with chatGPT
+    * Shiny - for creating the web app